DarkAdin/PythORF/README.md

 The loop goes on until all 6 frames are finished.
 Empty frames are also printed on screen.

 ### Genomic targets
 Since it's a common tool in genomics, there's also an option to find every possible genomic target on the DNA sequence.
-The entire DNA sequence is scanned and every target printed on screen in another 'for' loop.
+The entire DNA sequence is scanned and every target printed on screen in another 'for' loop along with its position.

+## Purpose
+The main purpose of this algorithm is to bring the most common tools both to unexperienced and experienced students and academics in the field of Molecular Biology and Genomics, without having to depend on some website, third party organization, or licensed application.
+Also, Python is a great language.

 ## To do
-This little algorithm is far from finished, far from polished.
+This little tool is far from finished, far from polished.
 Things to be added:
-  -Make the user decide as many parameters as possible, for example whether to just find open reading frames or just find genomic targets, without having to do one, then the other.
+* Make the user decide as many parameters as possible, for example whether to just find open reading frames or just find genomic targets, without having to do one, then the other.
+* Allow starting from RNA.
+* Include a method of reverse transcripting said RNA, if needed.
-  -Include a system to rate every possible peptide and present the most probable one, given the context of translation start and ending sites.
+* Include a system to rate every possible peptide and present the most probable one, given the context of translation start and ending sites at the mRNA.
-  -Include a tool to design primers for the amplification of the sequence if possible.
-Again, the user here should have the last word on everything.
+* Include a tool to design primers for the amplification of the sequence if possible.
+Again, the user here should have the last word on deciding the primers best suited for their needs.
-  -Make cleaner, even more direct code.
+* Make cleaner, even more direct code.
 Focusing on memory usage, the algorithm should be as efficient as possible, without a single variable, a single list, declared in vain.
-In Python, this should be one of our main concerns.
+When writing in Python, this always has to be one of the main concerns.
-  -And more...
+* And more...